italiangrid/voms-api-java/README.md

 ### Validation

 With version 3.0 of the API, the validation interface changes significantly.
-A partially backward compatible VOMSValidator has been maintained to ease the transition to the new API.
 In order to validate VOMS attributes one has to do the following:

 ```java